 You can also install a fraud-related application for advanced risk mitigation functionality.
 There are many available in the app store that serve unique purposes.

-To block users who attempt repeat fraudulent orders, you can use Shopify's Fraud Filter app.
+To block users who try to make repeat fraudulent orders, you can use Shopify's Fraud Filter app.